raviedpuganti/test-repository/README.md

 volume_driver = cinder.volume.drivers.emc.vipr.scaleio.EMCViPRScaleIODriver

 ```
+Note 4: set vipr_storage_vmax to True, if the ViPR vpool has VMAX or VPLEX(with VMAX as backend) as the backing storage.

 * Modify the rpc_response_timeout value in /etc/cinder/cinder.conf to at least 5 minutes. if this value does not already exist within the cinder.conf file, please add it